wikimedia/kartodock/README.md

 make run_kartotherian
 ```

 In your MediaWiki installation you can now set `$wgKartographerMapServer` to `http://localhost:6533`.
+Make sure your wiki's host name and `$wgServer` isn't "localhost", otherwise Kartotherian won't be able to call back to your wiki.

 ## Useful scripts